 match.
 Click on View Profile under the web screen names to review each student’s answers to the lifestyle profile questions.
 If you find someone you’d like to request to be your roommate, click on Request under

 Using this tool, you can search for potential roommates by one or more selected lifestyle profile questions.
-For example if you want to find other students who typically keep their room very neat and clean, you can select the “cleanliness” question and search for matching roommates who
+For example if you want to find other students who typically keep their room very neat and clean, you can select the “cleanliness” question, scroll to the bottom of the page and click Search to view roommates who

 answered that question the same way as you.
 Click on View Profile under the web screen names to review each student’s answers to all lifestyle profile questions.
 If you find someone you’d like to request to be your roommate, click on Request under